arthurattwell/versed/README.md

 Who else has tackled similar issues?

-In the [Electric Book workflow](http://electricbook.works/docs/editing/poetry.html), we hack this by treating lines of poetry as list items.
+In the [Electric Book workflow](http://electricbook.works/docs/editing/poetry.html), we hack line control by treating lines of verse as list items.
 It's not a terrible hack, but it's still a hack.
 Most importantly, it provides a poor fallback where our `.verse` CSS isn't available.
 (Bulleted poems, yuck!)

-[EPUBSecrets](http://epubsecrets.com/formatting-poetry-in-epub-part-1.php) and [Joshua Tallent](http://ebookarchitects.com/blog/backwards-compatible-poetry-for-kf8mobi/) use manual HTML markup and CSS, where stanzas are in a `div` and each line of poetry is a `p`.
-They get a beautiful result, but this kind of manual coding is very labour-intensive.
-[The New York Times even covered Tallent's work](https://www.nytimes.com/2014/09/15/arts/artsspecial/line-by-line-e-books-turn-poet-friendly.html).
+Like many fastidious ebook coders, [EPUBSecrets](http://epubsecrets.com/formatting-poetry-in-epub-part-1.php) and [Joshua Tallent](http://ebookarchitects.com/blog/backwards-compatible-poetry-for-kf8mobi/) use manual HTML markup and CSS, where stanzas are in a `div` and each line of poetry is a `p`.
+They get a [good-looking result](https://www.nytimes.com/2014/09/15/arts/artsspecial/line-by-line-e-books-turn-poet-friendly.html), but this kind of manual coding is very labour-intensive.
+And I think marking up every line as a paragraph is as much a necessary hack of HTML semantics as making each line a list item.

-These examples also demonstrate how to use media queries to target differing CSS support among ereaders, which is a separate CSS challenge.
-[Liz Castro](http://www.pigsgourdsandwikis.com/2012/01/media-queries-for-formatting-poetry-on.html) has written more on that.
+That said, their approach does also demonstrate how to use media queries to target differing CSS support among ereaders, which is a separate CSS challenge we don't tackle in Versed.
+[Liz Castro](http://www.pigsgourdsandwikis.com/2012/01/media-queries-for-formatting-poetry-on.html) has written more on this.

-[Dave Rupert](https://github.com/davatron5000/Lettering.js)'s' [Lettering.js](http://letteringjs.com/) provided a great starting point for this, because you could use it to target the lines of a poem.
-[Thomas Fuchs](https://github.com/madrobby) created a [super-efficient, no-jQuery version](https://gist.github.com/madrobby/1119059) (and [others created similar adaptations](https://github.com/davatron5000/Lettering.js/wiki/More-Lettering.js)).
-This work was super valuable, and I've adapted Fuchs's version for part of our script.
+Thanks to Dave Rupert for [Lettering.js](http://letteringjs.com/) (and those who [adapted it](https://github.com/davatron5000/Lettering.js/wiki/More-Lettering.js)).
+That work provided a great starting place for `versed.js`.